-\\Four Credits\\ Both Semesters\\ - 371.
-Historical Connections An examination, using a comparative model, of how literature, over time, reflects and records intellectual, perceptual, and aesthetic changes.
+- 371. Historical Connections An examination, using a comparative model, of how literature, over time, reflects and records intellectual, perceptual, and aesthetic changes.
 Recent topics include The Middle Ages and Medievalism; Arthurian Literature; Walt Whitman's America; American Conversion Narratives, 1620-1970; Literature and the American Environment; Donne and Milton; Women on Trial; The House of Gothic; Medieval Romance.
 May be repeated for additional credit with a different topic.
 Two or Four Credits Both Semesters - 373.
 Literary Forms and Reformulations An examination of how literature interrogates and revises received traditions.
 By focusing on sequences of works, juxtaposed works, or the works of a single author, it examines imitations, critiques, and transformations within formal literary categories and within canons.
 Recent topics include History and Development of the Short Story; Contemporary Women's Poetry; From Page to Screen: Contemporary Literature and Film Adaptation; The Liar in Literature; Chaucer's Canterbury Tales; War Stories; ReWritings; On the Road The Travel Narrative in American Literature; Telling Lives Studies in Women's Autobiographical Prose.
 Two topics are offered every semester: 1.
 Shakespeare, 2.
 Literature for Children and Adolescents.
+May be repeated for additional credit with a different topic. - 375.
+Language, Literature, and Social/Cultural Difference An examination of literary works as cultural artifacts, examining how they not only record and reflect the dynamics of social and cultural difference but also influence or resist change.
+Under investigation will be conflicts and modifications in cultural identification, how literature draws upon the lives and times of its authors, and how race, class, gender, and other forms of difference generate social and cultural tensions and express and embody them in literature.
+Recent topics include African Literature; Religion, Race and Gender in the Literature of Antebellum America; Asian American Literature; Romanticism and Revolution; Culture and 19th-Century American Novels; American Autobiography; Sentimental Fictions; Banned Books; Literature in an Anxious Age (1865-2003).
 May be repeated for additional credit with a different topic.